Another not-very-photographic month. Lots of rain and damp, chilly weather. The few really bright days we had were also surprisingly cold.

 The Changing Seasons is a monthly project where bloggers around the world share their thoughts and feelings about the month just gone.
 We all approach this slightly differently — though generally with an emphasis on the photos we’ve taken during the month.

 For many of us, looking back over these photos provides the structure and narrative of our post, so each month is different.
-Others focus on documenting the changes in a particular project — such as a garden, an art or craft project, or a photographic diary of a familiar landscape.
-In the end, it’s your changing season, and you should approach it in whatever way works best for you.
+Some focus on documenting the changes in a particular project — such as a garden, an art or craft project, or a photographic diary of a familiar landscape.
+In the end, it’s your changing season.
+You should approach it however works best for you.

 There are no fixed rules around post length or photo number — just a request that you respect your readers’ time and engagement.